-For example, a 501(c)(3) public charity opposes legislation that will increase criminal penalties for the possession of certain drugs.
+For example, a 501(c)(3) public charity that provides training programs for low-income workers is concerned about proposed cuts to childcare subsidies in the state budget.
 The (c)(3) decides to organize a bus trip for its volunteers and clients to the state capitol to protest the legislation.
 Under the insubstantial part test, the time of the volunteers and clients, the cost of chartering the bus, the cost of meals provided, any additional costs of the trip, and any staff time associated with organizing and attending the trip would be lobbying.